-kAccelCoeffCopySet (Config.
+kAccelCoeffSet (Config.
 ID 19_d)

-This command provides the flexibility to store up to three (3) sets of accelerometer calibration coefficients in the module.
-The default is set number 0.
-To store a set of coefficients, first establish the set number (number 0 to 2) using kAccelCoeffCopySet, then perform the accelerometer calibration.
-The coefficient values will be stored in the defined set number.
+This setting provides flexibility to store up to three (3) sets of accelerometer calibration coefficients in the module.
+As with kMagCoeffSet, this can be useful for storing coefficients under a variety of conditions, such as different temperature settings, or if you want to fine-tune the coefficient values but not lose the current set.
+The initial default is set 0.
+To store a new set of coefficients, first establish the set number (0 to 2) using kAccelCoeffSet, then perform an accelerometer calibration.
+The new coefficient values will be stored in volatile memory in the defined set number and will be implemented immediately.
+Save the coefficient set to non-volatile memory by sending kSave.
+When the SeaTRAX is powered down and back up again, it will load the last saved coefficient set.